 The Arrowhead started with 10 entrants in 2005 and is now roughly 150 starters, featuring some of the best winter ultra-athletes in the world.
-Historically, it’s the coldest gosh darn race anyplace, even the Arctic, check average temps, virtually every year, luck has the Arrowhead 135 at -30 to -40C/F, and there's been plenty of frostbite to prove it.
+Historically, it’s the coldest gosh darn race anyplace, even the Arctic, check average temps, virtually every year, luck has the Arrowhead 135 at -30° to -40°C/F, and there's been plenty of frostbite to prove it.
 Or it snows and is a sloppy mess!
-Ken & Jackie Kruger organize the Arrowhead 135 with a crew of local folks dedicated to the promotion of human powered ultra-endurance events across the beautiful Arrowhead Region of Northern Minnesota.
+Ken & Jackie Kruger organize the Arrowhead 135 with a crew of local folks dedicated to the promotion of human-powered ultra-endurance events across the beautiful Arrowhead Region of Northern Minnesota.
 The Arrowhead Race Mission is fostering national and international amateur endurance sports such as winter-biking, skiing, and trail running.

 Talking with folks at check in, I understand some racers decided not to travel to the race because of the volatile situation in Minneapolis.
 This is an international event and I hate that my home feels unsafe to visitors from around the world or even other parts of the US!